invopop/gobl.verifactu/README.md

 ## Tags and Extensions

-In order to provide the supplier specific data required by Veri*Factu, invoices need to include a bit of extra data.
+In order to provide the supplier specific data required by VeriFactu, invoices need to include a bit of extra data.
 We've managed to simplify these into specific cases.

 ### Invoice Tags

 Invoice tax tags can be added to invoice documents in order to reflect a special situation.
 The following schemes are supported:

 - `simplified` - a retailer operating under a simplified tax regime (regimen simplificado) that must indicate that all of their sales are under this scheme.
 This implies that all operations in the invoice will have the `FacturaSinIdentifDestinatarioArt61d` tag set to `S` and the `TipoFactura` field set to `F2` in case of a regular invoice and `R5` in case of a corrective invoice.
 - `substitution` - A simplified invoice that is being replaced by a standard invoice.
-Called a `Factura en Sustitución de Facturas Simplificadas` in Veri*Factu.
+Called a `Factura en Sustitución de Facturas Simplificadas` in VeriFactu.
+The `TipoFactura` field will be set to `F3`.

 ### Tax Extensions